-In the Windows version of Chief Architect, pre-programmed view direction hotkeys are supported on devices with buttons for that purpose.
-MacOSTM does not provide mapping support to the view direction commands; however, you can create custom hotkeys for the commands in Chief Architect and then program your 3D mouse to use those hotkeys.
+In the Windows version of Chief Architect Viewer, pre-programmed view direction hotkeys are supported on devices with buttons for that purpose.
+MacOS[TM] does not provide mapping support to the view direction commands.
 See Hotkeys.

 You can specify whether navigation is centered about the camera or its focal point in the Preferences dialog.
-See "Render Panel" on page 61.
+See "Render Panel" on page 219.

-Rolling is not supported in Chief Architect, In addition, 3D mice cannot be used to move the mouse pointer.
+Rolling is not supported in Chief Architect Viewer, In addition, 3D mice cannot be used to move the mouse pointer.
 For details about using your 3D Connexion® mouse, refer to its documentation.